 Yes.
 For initial application submission, you can submit a photocopy of your official transcript with completed GPA record and courses taken up to the latest semester.
-However, an official transcript is needed and must be submitted you are invited for an interview.
+However, an official transcript is needed and must be submitted if you are invited for an interview.

 Not necessary.
 University applications can be done after you are selected as a Fulbright grantee.
 Those who are already accepted need to defer their studies for the following academic year.
 Please consult with your university admission officer if this is the case.

-Yes but with good reasons provided in the essays.
+Yes, but with good reasons provided in the essays.

-You can submit letters of recommendations by:
+Your recommenders can submit letters of recommendations by:

-- Sending through online application system; OR
+- Completing the form through online application system; OR

-Both recommendation letters must be submitted before the deadline.
+From the year 2020 onwards, we no longer accept paper letters of recommendation.
+All three recommendation letters must be submitted before the deadline.

 No. There are no exams for the Fulbright Program.
 The interview questions also vary from year to year depending on the committee panel, which also changes on a yearly basis.